 - Loose bowels

-Period pain, menstrual cramps, or in broader terms PMS (premenstrual syndrome) is uncomfortable and can be painful.
-ANF Therapy® helps you combat all of these by addressing the root cause of your pain and not just masking your symptoms.
-ANF discs interact with the body to normalize inflammation in the body and in the process also treat related issues.
-With ANF Therapy®, you will encounter a life-changing experience.
-Contact us for more information on how to treat your chronic pain.
-Start living pain-free with the help of our trained ANF therapists and a thorough process involving clinical examination, manual therapy, and a long-term treatment plan.
+Period pain, period cramps, menstrual cramps, or in broader terms PMS (premenstrual syndrome) is uncomfortable and can be painful.
+ANF Therapy® may help you combat all of these by addressing the root cause of your pain and not just masking your symptoms.